The Many Inconsistencies of the Purity-Mixture Distinction in Standard Quantum Mechanics: The Inconsistency of Mixed States

 Four years later, Bernard D'Espagnat would expose another internal inconsistency of the ignorance interpretation of mixtures.
 Following Landau and the atomist presupposition that the reduced matrices of a pure state can be interpreted as mixed states representing subsystems of the original pure state, D'Espagnat showed that one can derive a contradiction.
 Such reduced matrices simply cannot be interpreted in the orthodox manner as statistical mixtures of different pure states (see for a detailed derivation of the this inconsistency \cite[Chap.
 6]{DEspagnat76}).
 In order to distinguish these new ``mixtures'', which cannot be interpreted in epistemic terms as convex sums of abstract vectors, D'Espagnat introduced the term ``improper''.
 These {\it improper mixtures} exposed a limit to the ignorance interpretation from within the pure-mixture account of matrices.
 By simply closing the circle and putting to play the metaphysical atomist understanding of pure states together with the ignorance interpretation of mixtures.
 Improper mixtures break the purity-mixture distinction from within SQM itself.
-Since there is no room for {\it improper mixtures} within SQM, while philosophers have learned to forget about them (there are less and less papers making reference to this uncomfortable improper-proper distinction), physicists have remained at safe distance from what they consider to be a purely philosophical debate and continue to uncritically apply the Landau-von Neumann interpretation of mixtures ---even in the case of decoherence.
+Since there is no room for {\it improper mixtures} within SQM, while philosophers have learned to forget about them (there are less and less papers making reference to this uncomfortable improper-proper distinction), physicists have remained at safe distance from what they consider to be a purely philosophical debate and continue to uncritically apply the Landau-von Neumann interpretation of mixtures.\footnote{Notice that this is done even in the case of decoherence where it has been already demonstrated that there are deep problems with the application and interpretation of the notion of mixture \cite{Landsman95, Romano21, VassalloRomano23}.}